Plauen Textile Museum Plauen Textile Museum

 A city map of Plauen from 1911, when the city lived through the peak of lace production, is turned into a lace pattern and leads visitors through the ground floor.
 This and many lace patterns will be placed on the floor and ceiling and used for several interior design elements.
 The graphic design concept for the exhibition proposes the use of a stencil font, referring to the cut-out principles of industrial lace textiles.

-In the next room, visitors are introduced to the heyday of lace in fashion.
+In the next rooms, visitors are introduced to the heyday of lace in fashion.
 It was fashion that caused the demand for lace to soar and the need to develop a new industry.
 The structure of the exhibition follows a loose chronological order, with a focus on one key topic at a time.

 The very last room of the museum presents a visual outline of the museum’s name as well as lace.
 The room functions as an installation space, its walls covered with a life-size lace-patterned panel, which works together with a partition wall woven from threads to form a light and lacy spatial experience.
 The room also introduces the possibilities of using and producing lace both in the present day and in the future.